techdivision/import-docs/04.file-structure/06.attributes/scope/docs.md

 The example below shows a part of a CSV file with scope specific values for the columns *frontend_label* and *attribute_option_values*

-The column `store_view_code` **MUST** contain the appropriate Magento store view code.
+The column `store_view_code` **MUST** contain the appropriate Magento store view code, whereas the value in column *attribute_code* is mandatory for **EVERY** row.

-### Which Values that can be Translated
+### Which Values can be Translated

-Basicalla for every attribute the label can be translated.

-Depending on the attribute's frontend input type, the attribute option/swatch values can also be translated.
+In general, the label of for every attribute can be translated.
+Depending on the attribute's frontend input type, a attribute's option/swatch values can also be translated.
 In the case the attribute frontend type is one of

 * Multiple Select
 * Dropdown
 * Visual Swatch
 * Text Swatch

+the translations can be provided in a separate row for every store view in the column *attribute_option_values*.